jlmelchor/Nam-BackEnd/README.md

 # Nam-BackEnd

-If you want to run Nam locally, follow next steps:
+If you want to run Ñam locally, follow next steps:

   1. Clone Nam-BackEnd repository.
   2. Open POM.xml file on your IDE.